 Pacific Mammal Research (PacMam) is a scientific research organization that studies free-ranging marine mammals in the Salish Sea to improve our understanding of their life history, behavior, social structure and ecology within a dynamic and changing environment.
-Using traditional and innovative scientific techniques we provide information critical for conservation measures and create public awareness through education.
+Using traditional and innovative scientific techniques, we provide information critical for conservation measures and create public awareness through education.
+Our work currently focuses on long-term investigation and monitoring of harbor porpoise and harbor seal populations in the Salish Sea.

 Where We Work